Training And Support Banner

 b) Describe how your agency assessed the needs and goals of your ESL students in establishing your training programs and a training plan for individual students.

-2. Describe recruitment, orientation, and continuing support of students in your agency’s IELCE programs (e.g., barriers, childcare, transportation, scheduling, counseling, job navigation, job placement).
+2. Describe recruitment, orientation, and continuing support of students in your agency’s IELCE programs (e.g., reducing barriers, such as childcare, transportation, scheduling, etc., and improving counseling, job navigation, job placement, etc.).

-3. Describe the staff collaboration (i.e., ESL, CTE, Counseling, Administrative) to develop, implement, and improve the learning objectives and contextualized instruction in the IELCE/IET components (i.e., Adult (ESL) Literacy, Workforce Preparation and Workforce Training).
+3. Describe the staff collaboration (i.e., ESL, CTE, Counseling, Administrative) to develop, implement, and improve the learning objectives and contextualized instruction in the IET components (i.e., Adult Education and Literacy (ESL), Workforce Preparation and Workforce Training).

-4. Describe how your agency’s courses (i.e., Adult (ESL) Literacy, Workforce Preparation and Workforce Training) are conducted concurrently.
+4. Describe how your agency’s courses (i.e., Adult Education and Literacy (ESL), Workforce Preparation, and Workforce Training) are conducted concurrently.

 5. Describe your agency’s efforts for evaluation and continuous improvement of your program (e.g., student/staff feedback, etc.).